nooooooom/nooooooom/README.md

 I'm noooooom

-Is a Junior web front end developer😳
+Is a web front end developer from China

+My English is not very good😳

-Trying to do better🐬!(Why is there no shark in Emoji?!)
+Trying to do better🐬!(Why is there no shark in Emoji!)

 [![nooooooom's github stats](https://github-readme-stats.vercel.app/api?username=nooooooom)]()